For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 If Singpass is not applicable (e.g., for applicants overseas or under 15 years old), ICA will provide unique login credentials for this purpose.
 If you are eligible and do not have an account, you can register online or visit a counter.

-Need help preparing your Singapore PR application?
+Need help preparing your application for permanent residence?

 Get personalised guidance from an immigration professional before you submit.